megastep/makeself/README.md

 Within the startup script, you can use the `$USER_PWD` variable to get the path of the folder from which the self-extracting script is executed.
 This is especially useful to access files that are located in the same folder as the script, as shown in the example below.

 `my-self-extracting-script.sh --fooBarFileParameter foo.bar`

+## Building and Testing

+Clone the git repo and execute `git submodule update --init --recursive` to obtain all submodules.

+* To make a release: `make`
+* To run all tests:  `make test`

 ## Maven Usage